Brainstorm It! -- A Keyword Primer

 Dictionary.com defines a niche as...

-1) A situation or activity specially suited to a person\'s interests, abilities, or nature: ex., "found her niche in life."
+1. A situation or activity specially suited to a person's interests, abilities, or nature: e.g., "found her niche in life."

-2) A special area of demand for a product or service: ex., "niche magazines."
+2. A special area of demand for a product or service: e.g., "niche magazines."

 The higher the Value Demand and the lower the Real Supply, the higher is a Specific Keyword's profit potential (Profitability).

-We cover all this during DAYs 1-5 in the Action Guide -- this is just a "keyword primer."
+We cover all this during DAYs 2 and 3 in the Action Guide -- this is just a "keyword primer."

 "What's the difference between an ad and a high ranking?"

 The ads, of course, are prominent.
 The engines do have to make money, after all.
-Ads often appear above, to the right, or below the actual editorial listings... or all three!
-Spot the ads here...
+Ads appear above the editorial listings.

 Here's the bottom line...
-Surfers come for the editorial results.
-They learn to sort out the "editorial" from the "ads."
-But, if the ad is highly relevant to a surfer, s/he will likely see and click upon it
+People come for the editorial results.
+They learn to sort out the "editorial" from the ads.
+But, if an ad is highly relevant to them, they'll likely see and click on it.

 Otherwise, they click on the editorial listing.